-Overall, process did not appear to hinder creativity-or at least not the forms of creativity needed in these programs.
+Overall, process did not appear to hinder creativity - or at least not the forms of creativity needed in these programs.
 This excerpt expresses the assessments made by several interviewees:

-[E]ven when tasks are more innovative, you can still get a lot of advantage from process.
+"[E]ven when tasks are more innovative, you can still get a lot of advantage from process.
 You need to sit down and list the features you want in the system, and then work out which are similar and which are different from your previous work.
 And you need to make sure the differences are real ones.
 You'll discover that even in very innovative projects, most of the tasks are ones you've done many times before.
-Then, for the tasks that are truly novel, you can still leverage your prior experience by identifying somewhat related tasks and defining appropriate guide-lines based on those similarities.
-They won't be precise instructions of the kind you'll have for the truly repetitive work: but these guidelines can be a very useful way to bring your experience to bear on the creative parts of the work.
-(B testing, formerly with A)
+Then, for the tasks that are truly novel, you can still leverage your prior experience by identifying somewhat related tasks and defining appropriate guidelines based on those similarities.
+They won't be precise instructions of the kind you'll have for the truly repetitive work: but these guidelines can be a very useful way to bring your experience to bear on the creative parts of the work."
+(B-9, formerly with Program A).

 Automation of tools was a crucial precondition for process maturity, since developers needed to consult voluminous documentation and circulate work-in-process in a timely manner.
-GCC had therefore invested considerable resources into building not only a sophisticated 'development environment' for technical tasks but also an integrated suite of databases and tools for the associated management tasks.
-The software factory was thus highly automated-contrasting with the 'handicraft' or 'manufacturing' models that prevailed in software development in earlier decades.
+GCC had therefore invested considerable resources into building not only a sophisticated "development environment" for technical tasks but also an integrated suite of databases and tools for the associated management tasks.
+The software factory was thus highly automated - contrasting with the "handicraft" or "manufacturing" models that prevailed in software development in earlier decades (using Marx's periodization, 1997: Pt.
+IV).